-The newest addition to Brighton’s antique jewellery scene, The Vintage Ring Company (that's us!) is a new concept in antique jewellery.
-Specialising in rings, we don't have a storefront.
+A recent addition to Brighton’s antique jewellery scene, The Vintage Ring Company (that's us!) is a new concept in antique jewellery.
+Specialising in engagement rings, we don't have a storefront.
 Instead, we can arrange a meet-up over coffee to allow you to try on any jewels you are interested in on our website.
 Just let us know when you're planning to be in town and we will do the rest.

 48 Meeting House Lane

 The Witch Ball is a quaint little store on Meeting House Lane, one of the main shopping streets for jewellery in The Lanes in Brighton.
 Selling an eclectic range of antique goods, it is also home to Fetheray, the jewellery side of the business.
 Whilst the shop’s mystical name may conjure up spellbooks and magic potions, in fact the Witch Ball stocks a wide range of vintage jewellery and rings alongside fine antiquarian maps and prints.

 Next door to The Witch Ball is Fidra, which is just as you imagine an antique jewellery shop to look.
 Located on Brighton’s historic Lanes for more than 45 years, you will feel like you have stepped back in time when you browse the many treasures in the window, which range from antique rings spanning different eras, alongside diamond earrings, necklaces and jewellery crafted from Whitby jet - an organic, very British gemstone.

 22 Meeting House Lane

 On the corner of Meeting House Lane and Union Street, family-run Doyle’s has been in The Lanes since 1914, making it one of the oldest antique jewellers in Brighton.
 Specialising in diamond jewellery - old and new - six windows overlooking the cobbled street display newly crafted jewels alongside a range of antique rings from different eras.